CreativeTools/ct-l-system/README.md

 ##Settings
 * Auto Generate
+  * While checked, the script will update the spline each time you change one of the other settings
 * Segment Size
+  * The length of each segment created with the *Straight Line* action.
 * Angle Increment
+  * The angle of each *Bend* action.
 * Twist Increment
+  * The angle of each *Twist* action.
 * Generations
+  * The number of times to recursively apply the rules instancing.
 * Random Seed
+  * Each random seed gives you a new variation when using the *Probability* setting in the *Instance Rule* action.

 ##Actions
 * Straight Line
+  * Create a line with the length of the *Segment Size* setting.
 * Start Branch
+  * Saves the current settings and splits the object into a new spline.
 * End Branch
+  * Ends the current branch and revers to the settings from the last instance of *Start Branch*.
 * Bend
+  * Changes the angle of the following *Straight Line* actions.
 * Twist
+  * Twists the spline, affecting the following *Bend* actions.
 * Instance Rule
+  * Inserts the content of another rule, allowing for complex recursive behaviours.
 * Alter Settings
+  * Changes the settings for the following actions.